Connect with us

 Starting at 10am, groups of supporters and members of the community will walk and talk thier way around the stadium while raising funds and awareness for Walk and Talk MMH and the Isthmian League South East Division’s Blues.

-Walk and Talk MMH has been bringing fans together from clubs since 2018, walking from one stadium to another on matchdays to raise mental health awareness by using the power of to help highlight and combat the loneliness and isolation many men feel at some point in their lives.
+Walk and Talk MMH has been bringing fans together from clubs since 2018, walking from one stadium to another on matchdays to raise mental health awareness by using the power of football to help highlight and combat the loneliness and isolation many men feel at some point in their lives.

 Walk and Talk MMH founder Lee Adams said: “I went through a difficult period some time ago.
 I felt alone, isolated, with nowhere to turn, and was close to taking my own life.
 Five years ago I started walking to Fulham FC away games, to raise awareness that 1 in 4 of us may suffer at some point in our lives, and I soon understood I wasn’t alone.